wp-plugins/mobile-smart/readme.txt

 1. Go to Settings->Mobile Smart and choose your theme to display when a mobile device encounters your page.

 See the Frequently Asked Questions for guidance on how to use the plugin.

+If you wish to use the built in sample boilerplate (i.e. barebones) theme as a starting place:
+1. Copy the `plugins/mobile-smart/mobile-smart-theme/` folder to the `wp-content/themes/` directory
+1. Select the theme in Settings->Mobile Smart
+1. Make appropriate modifications to the theme

 == Frequently Asked Questions ==